-Finding ways to ‘hyperlocalize’ your content strategy for your website is key for SEO ranking.
-Trying to compete in a Google search for “financial advisor” is much more difficult then “financial advisor Ann Arbor, Michigan,” for example.
+Finding ways to ‘hyper-localize’ your content strategy for your website is key for SEO ranking.
+Trying to compete in a Google search for “financial advisor” is much more difficult than “financial advisor Ann Arbor, Michigan,” for example.
 The more geo-targeted you can get in your content the higher search engine rankings you’ll receive.
 Even if your practice truly is global there are likely local flairs you should capitalize on.

 Struggling With What Content To Share on Social Media or via Email?

 We are offering access to our content for advisors to use via Lead Pilot for 7-days completely free (even on our month to month plans).

 You may also like: Top 5 Tips for Marketing to the HENRY Demographic, Webinar Replay: 5 Simple Digital Marketing Tips for Financial Advisors & Content Marketing Toolkit: Tips & Templates for Financial Advisors